marcodelapierre/trinity-nf/README.md

 Jellyfish -> Inchworm -> Chrysalis -> Mini-assemblies -> Gene-to-Trans

 The main software requirement is an installation of [Trinity](https://github.com/trinityrnaseq/trinityrnaseq).
-Tests have been run with Trinity `2.8.6`.
+Tests have been run with Trinity version `2.8.6`.
 Usage of a Singularity container runtime is recommended, especially where I/O performance are critical.